 mode=stock&symbol=" & m_StockSymbol & _

+The first symbol tag of the querystring is set to the stock symbol to retrieve (m_StockSymbol).
 Next, the AsyncRead method is called to retrieve the page:

 AsyncRead sHTMLURL, vbAsyncTypeByteArray, "quote"

+The second parameter to AsyncRead is the vbAsyncTypeByteArray constant.
+This constant specifies that the returned data should be in a byte array.
+The last parameter is the name of the request, in this case quote.
+Specifying a name for the request allows the code to programmatically determine when a request completes.
 The next two calls to AsyncRead work in the same way, except that they download images instead of an HTML page.
 The URL for each of these requests must build the file name for the image.
 For instance, to download the company's logo image, the URL is constructed this way:

 sHTMLURL = "http://www.nasdaq.com/logos/" + _